micronucleus/micronucleus/Readme.txt

       connected to a USB3.0 port.
     - Fixes one bug that could lead to a deadlock if no USB was connected while the bootloader was active and noise was injected into the floating D+ input.
     - D- line is released before the user program is started, instead of pulling it down.
-      This solves various issues where Micronucleus was not recognized after a reset.
+This solves various issues where Micronucleus was not recognized after a reset depending on the duration of the reset button activation.
 Att: This may lead to a "Unknown device" pop-up in Windows, if the user program does not have USB functionality itself.

 Credits
 =======